RaviTella/EBookStoreSpringBootMVC/README.md

 * Directly using CosmosAsynClient from a spring application
 * Infinite scroll with JQuery

-I will be add additional capabilities as time permits.
+I will add additional capabilities as time permits.
 Check out the project page associated with this repo for more details.

 # Instructions